AElfProject/aelf-learn/docs/advanced/multitoken.md

 ### 4. TransferFrom

-The AElf MultiToken contract's TransferFrom function extends the token transfer capability by introducing the concept of an allowance, distinguishing it from the Transfer operation.
-For each user, spender, and token combination, the contract maintains an allowance in the state, represented as a Hashmap.
-This map specifies the maximum quantity of a particular token that the spender is authorized to transfer on behalf of the user.
-With each successful execution of TransferFrom, the contract deducts the transferred token amount from the corresponding allowance.
-This functionality is particularly useful in scenarios where users grant permission to a third party to manage their tokens.
-The TransferFrom operation validates the transaction parameters, including the spender, sender, recipient, and token amount.
-It ensures that the spender has the appropriate authorization to execute the transfer and updates the balances of the sender and recipient accordingly.
-This feature enhances the flexibility and utility of the AElf MultiToken contract in managing token transfers within the blockchain ecosystem.
+The AElf MultiToken contract's `TransferFrom` function enhances the token transfer capability by introducing the concept of an allowance, setting it apart from the Transfer operation.
+For each user, spender, and token combination, the contract maintains an allowance in the state, organized as a Hashmap.
+This allowance specifies the maximum quantity of a particular token that the spender is authorized to transfer on behalf of the user.
+During the successful execution of TransferFrom, the contract deducts the transferred token amount from the corresponding allowance.

+This functionality proves valuable in scenarios where users delegate permission to a third party for managing their tokens.
+The TransferFrom operation meticulously validates transaction parameters, encompassing details such as the spender, sender, recipient, and token amount.
+It ensures that the spender possesses the requisite authorization to execute the transfer, subsequently updating the balances of the sender and recipient.
+This refined feature significantly augments the flexibility and utility of the AElf MultiToken contract, providing robust management of token transfers within the blockchain ecosystem.

 ```csharp
 public override Empty TransferFrom(TransferFromInput input)